 Have you ever wanted to know how a wireless doorbell works?

-In this article I will explain to you what happens when you press the button on the reciever (push button), how it gets to the chime and what happens next.
+In this article, I will explain to you what happens when you press the button on the receiver (push button), how it gets to the chime and what happens next.

 Why You Need To Know How A Wireless Doorbell Works

 Wireless doorbells, a wireless mouse/keyboard, in fact, most wireless electronic things work in a very similar way.

 For most people, it is just a simple case of buying a product, putting the batteries in, connecting it up and leaving it to do its job.

 Me though, I prefer to know how things work.
 In this case, a wireless doorbell.
 When you learn how something works, you can learn how to troubleshoot and fix any issues that you may have.